rjratcl/portfolio/README.md

 1. Imputing Missing Values with Machine Learning
 2. Modelling and Visualizing Canada-US Trade Patterns
 3. Visual Exploration of Poverty and Access to Food in Chicago
-4. Writing and Commincating Ideas
+4. Blog Posts, Writing, and Commincating Ideas

 ## Imputing Missing Values with Machine Learning (Coming Soon)